 But what problem is a JSA responding to?

-Every day, thousands of workers are exposed to unsafe working conditions, and hundreds more get injured or die as a result of improper safety training or lack of personal protective equipment that should be provided by the company.
+Every day, thousands of workers are exposed to unsafe working conditions, and hundreds more get injured or die as a result of improper safety training or lack of personal protective equipment that the company should have provided.

 An audit aims to report hazards before they result in injury or death.